 Mechanism of Action

 Abacavir: Abacavir is a carbocyclic synthetic nucleoside analogue.
 Abacavir is converted by cellular enzymes to the active metabolite, carbovir triphosphate (CBV-TP), an analogue of deoxyguanosine-5'-triphosphate (dGTP).
 CBV-TP inhibits the activity of HIV-1 reverse transcriptase (RT) both by competing with the natural substrate dGTP and by its incorporation into viral DNA.
-The lack of a 3'-OH group in the incorporated nucleotide analogue prevents the formation of the 5' to 3' phosphodiester linkage essential for DNA chain elongation, and therefore, the viral DNA growth is terminated.
-CBV-TP is a weak inhibitor of cellular DNA polymerases α, β, and γ.

 Lamivudine: Lamivudine is a synthetic nucleoside analogue.
 Intracellularly, lamivudine is phosphorylated to its active 5'-triphosphate metabolite, lamivudine triphosphate (3TC-TP).
 The principal mode of action of 3TC-TP is inhibition of RT via DNA chain termination after incorporation of the nucleotide analogue.
-3TC-TP is a weak inhibitor of cellular DNA polymerases α, β, and γ.

 Zidovudine: Zidovudine is a synthetic nucleoside analogue.
 Intracellularly, zidovudine is phosphorylated to its active 5'-triphosphate metabolite, zidovudine triphosphate (ZDV-TP).
 The principal mode of action of ZDV-TP is inhibition of RT via DNA chain termination after incorporation of the nucleotide analogue.
-ZDV-TP is a weak inhibitor of the cellular DNA polymerases α and γ and has been reported to be incorporated into the DNA of cells in culture.

-Animal Toxicology and/or Pharmacology
+Animal Toxicology And/Or Pharmacology

 The following trial was conducted with the individual components of TRIZIVIR [see CLINICAL PHARMACOLOGY].